Brianbla/ALMTools/CIHOL.md

 **11.** Now we need to make sure the branch is discoverable from build, click on **Publish Branch**.

 ![](<media/34.jpg>)

-> **Talking Points:** Need to build the project so all of the required dependencies get pulled down before being able to deploy.
-This may take a little time as it needs to pull from Nuget.

 ### 2. Create Continuous Integration Build